 John is judged to have a less than 10% chance of developing heart disease over the next 10 years.
 But he did admit to smoking a couple of cigarettes a day.
 We advised him to stop.

 John could have had other tests such as diabetes screening and a liver function test, but due to his history and lack of health problems, it was thought unnecessary.
-For the most part our bodies are incredibly resilient, but by checking your health, at our walk in clinic in London you can make changes for private health care and the chance of living a better life for longer.
+For the most part our bodies are incredibly resilient, but by checking your health, at our Walk in Clinic Medical Express you can make changes for private health care and the chance of living a better life for longer.